 A Cloud VPN, also known as VPN as a Service (VPNaaS) is a novel VPN technology that’s specifically designed for cloud-based applications and data.
 Many modern businesses have transitioned their local network environment, business applications and data into the cloud, and conventional VPNs such as those described above are no longer enough to ensure data security.

-Employees usually access cloud applications and data from the office network; but with the rise of remote work and flexible working arrangements, employees are increasingly relying on their own home networks, personal computers, and mobile devices to access these applications.
-This raises a lot of security concerns.
-While cloud service providers offer the network infrastructure, they do not provide security for personal devices used by end-users.
+Employees usually access these cloud applications and data from the office network; but with the COVID-19 pandemic, for example, employees were increasingly relying on their own home network, personal computers and mobile devices to access these applications.
+This raised a lot of security concerns.
+While cloud service providers offered the network infrastructure, it did not provide security for personal devices used by end-users.

 The objective of cloud VPN is to give employees and remote workers secure access to cloud resources through a cloud-based VPN infrastructure over the public Internet from any location in the world without undermining security.
 Unlike traditional VPNs, which require some sort of on-premise VPN infrastructure, a Cloud VPN provides a globally accessible secure connection.
 For organizations whose business LAN environment or day-to-day business applications (such as ERP or Active Directory Services) have moved to the cloud, Cloud VPN offers the best alternative for cheap and secure access.